-Editor's Note: Ancestry's popular at-home DNA kit is now just $59, one of its lowest price ever, for Cyber Week.
-The deal lasts from until December 24, with no code necessary.
+Editor's Note: Ancestry's popular at-home DNA kit is now just $59, one of its lowest price ever, for St. Patrick's Day.
+The deal lasts from until March 18, with no code necessary.
 For more information on how the AncestryDNA kit works, read a quick explainer below or our full review here.

 Tracing your family history is typically a labor-intensive process that can cost you a decent chunk of time and money.
 Ancestry, however, is hoping to make that journey of discovery easier and more accessible than ever.
 Its AncestryDNA kits ($59, originally $99; ancestry.com) aim to help you trace your lineage and find new relatives, all from the comfort of your own home.